Lord Arthur Clinton: Member of Parliament

 Clinton was elected as an MP for Newark at the 1865 United Kingdom general election that July, a seat previously held by his brother Henry Pelham-Clinton, 6th Duke of Newcastle.
 He was declared bankrupt on 12 November 1868, with debts and liabilities reported to total £70,000, or £ when adjusted for inflation, and stood down as MP at the subsequent 1868 United Kingdom general election, which took place between 17 November and 7 December.
 His successor was the philanthropist Edward Denison.

 Homosexuality

 In 1870, Clinton was living with Ernest Boulton, an established cross-gender actor known to the stage and friends as "Stella".
 Nominally, Clinton was still a naval officer, although he was placed on the retired Navy List on 1 April 1870.

 Boulton and Frederick William Park often appeared in public in female dress.
-On 28 April 1870, they were arrested and later charged "with conspiring and inciting persons to commit an unnatural offence" with Clinton and others.
+On 28 April 1870, they were arrested and later charged with, but acquitted of, "conspiring and inciting persons to commit an unnatural offence" with Clinton and others.